 What makes the Symmetrical system powerful?

-Incentives to attract the best data globally: Our system will incentivise end-users and DSA Operators to share their data to achieve better pricing and returns, in the long run free and accessible to all data will make the financial services industry more efficient.
+Incentives to attract the best data globally: Our system will incentivize end-users and DSA Operators to share their data to achieve better pricing and returns, in the long run, free and accessible to all data will make the financial services industry more efficient.

 Competition between algorithms: It creates open competition between models/algorithms in places where it previously didn’t exist.

 Transparency in rewards: Data and model providers can see they are getting the fair value of what they’ve submitted since all computation is verifiable, making them far more likely to participate.

 Real-Time automation: Taking action on-chain and generating value directly in micro securitized tokens will make it easier than ever to manage and transfer risk in a transparent way.

 Network effects: Multi-sided network effects from users, data providers, and data scientists make the system self-reinforcing.
 The better it performs, the more capital it attracts, which means more potential payouts, which attracts more data providers and data scientists, who make the system smarter, which in turn attracts more capital, and back around again.

 Financial Industry hasn’t been touched by the virus of disruptive innovation.
 The market evolution towards the optimal and stable “internet like” ecosystem of the Financial Industry will take at least 5–15 years, still as in most industries and especially for platform-wise solutions the highest chances for success are for 1–3 first market players.
 Secondly, due to so many market inefficiencies now, the first players are in a position to generate above-market returns while offering the best choice of products for both capital providers and end customers.